connexcs/docs/docs/customer/routing.md

 !!!
 Warning "When should I avoid using RTP Proxy?"
     You have other equipment in your SIP set-up which will act as a Media Relay or you want to run a test to see if audio problems are related to the ConnexCS switch.

-+ **Call Recording**: This allows you to record and store calls, which are then found under **Setup > Information > Browsing Record**.
-The feature will need to be enabled on the account here.
-We charge an additional 0.003 on top of any existing fees or charges.
++ **Call Recording**: This allows you to record and store calls, which are then found under **Setup > Information > [Browsing Record](https://docs.connexcs.com/setup/information/recording/)**.
+The feature will first need to be enabled on the account under **Setup > Settings > Account > [Packages](https://docs.connexcs.com/setup/settings/account/#packages)** before it can be enabled here for individual customers.
+There is an additional charge of 0.003 on top of any existing fees or charges.

 ### Strategy
 For advanced routing, click the **`+`** to select a [Prefix Set](https://docs.connexcs.com/setup/advanced/prefix-set/) and assign a [Routing Strategy](https://docs.connexcs.com/routing-strategy/).
 This gives you greater control over how routes are selected for a given customer.